wa120/jqcomp/README.md

 =================

-To make the directory architecture
+To make this architecture by directory

      packages/
      └── pkg1/